Food, Flavor and Consumer Products

 Sample preparation can be a limiting, tedious and a cause of repetitive motion syndrome in laboratory technicians.
 The fully programmable Flex 2 autosampler can perform many of these routine tasks, protecting the analyst from injury and toxic solvents while providing improved %RSD and high throughput.

 Due to its robustness, Headspace autosamplers such as EST Analytical’s Flex 2, are commonly used to evaluate aroma profiles of manufactured goods and competitors’ products.
-Since only volatile components are injected in to the GC, non-volatile residues which can cause maintenance issues and instability remain in the vial making headspace is a very robust technique.
+Since only volatile components are injected into the GC, non-volatile residues which can cause maintenance issues and instability remain in the vial making headspace is a very robust technique.

 Purge and trap and Dynamic Headspace systems such as the EST Evolution and Centurion, offer automated, very sensitive techniques that can provide trace level, reproducible analysis on a wide variety of matrices.
 By sweeping and concentrating the volatiles from a given sample onto a trap, PPT levels of volatile compounds can be analyzed.